 Tusker raid Namungo & Ken Gold for Kirenge, Joshua

-Football Kenya Federation Premier League champions Tusker FC have completed the signing of Tanzanian duo Ibrahim Joshua and Kalos Protus Kirenge from Tanzania outfits Ken Gold FC and Namungo FC respectively.
+Football Kenya Federation Premier League champions Tusker FC have completed the signing of Tanzanian duo Ibrahim Joshua and Kalos Protus Kirenge, from Tanzanian outfits Ken Gold FC and Namungo FC, respectively.

-The Ruaraka based charges will be representing Kenya in the Caf Champions League next season, and it is the reason why coach Robert Matano is strengthening.
-The duo has signed a two-year contract with the champions.
+The Ruaraka-based charges will be representing Kenya in the Caf Champions League next season, and it is the reason why coach Robert Matano is strengthening.
+The duo has signed two-year contracts with the champions.

 'It would be amazing to win the league in first season'